dnkhanh45/dnkhanh45.github.io/_pages/about.md

 - **Second Prize** in Ministerial Science and Technology Award for Students in Higher Education Institutions, 2022
+- **Excellent (A-class)** Study Encouragement Scholarship at Hanoi University of Science and Technology, 2021
 - **Gold Medals** for both Algebra and Calculus, Group A, Vietnamese Mathematical Olympiad for college students, Vietnam Mathematical Society (VMS), 2019
 - **Second Prize** in Vietnamese Mathematical Olympiad (VMO), 2018